 Possibly chronic hypokalemic nephropathy

 Acquired NDI can also be idiopathic.
-A mild form of acquired NDI can occur in any patient who is elderly or sick or who has acute or chronic renal insufficiency.
+A mild form of acquired NDI can occur in any patient who is older or sick or who has acute or chronic renal insufficiency.

 In addition, certain clinical syndromes can resemble NDI: